Maximuele/Maximuele/README.md

 - 👀 I'm skilling myself to become a full webstack developer
 - 🌱 I’m currently participating in a 12 months Alx software Engineering bootcamp
 - 🌱Participating in google Africa Associate android developer training
-- 💞️ I’m looking to collaborate on with anyone interested in programming
+- 💞️ I’m looking forward to collaborate with everyone

 <!---